fsmosca/HeadsUp/README.md

 # HeadsUp
-A chess engine adapter that can combine 2 engines and play as one.
+A uci chess engine adapter that can combine 2 engines and play as one.
 First engine may play in the middle and the other engine may continue to play for the rest of the game.

 ### A. Create a uci engine from 2 actual uci chess engines